A-Vadali/Cs_Club/_posts/2017-08-19-commmand-line.md

-Pass.kdbx is an important file so let's move that into the home directory to save it for later.
+Pass.kdbx is an important password file so let's move that into the home directory to save it for later.
-To move a file we use the command `mv`. mv takes to arguments the file to move and where it's going.
-To move my pass.kdbx file back into my home directory I can write `mv pass.kdbx ../"
+To move a file we use the command [`mv`](https://linux.die.net/man/1/mv).
+Mv takes two arguments the file to move and where it's going.
+To move my pass.kdbx file back into my home directory I can write `mv pass.kdbx ../`. `../` is a shortcut to move the file into the directory above it.

     Chriss-MacBook-Air:Downloads chris$ mv pass.kdbx ../